ngh227/echolearn/README.md

 # Echolearn Project:
 Learn it.
 Explain it.
 Master it!

-This project aims to help students deeply understand material by encouraging them to explain it in their own words.
+Yeh, we build this project for fun just to understand how AWS works =)) BUTTT This project aims to help students deeply understand material by encouraging them to explain it in their own words.
 It includes both a backend built with Python and a frontend built with React.

 Survey: